What are the symptoms of Covid that I should look for?

 How do I ensure my child keeps learning at home?

-If your child is isolating due to themselves or a person in the household having symptoms but their class is still open, the teacher will send you a link to work that, as long as the child is well enough, should be completed.
+If your child is isolating due to having symptoms, the teacher will send you a link to work that, as long as the child is well enough, should be completed.
 This will be a link to an online resource.
 This, as well as the normal reading, spelling and maths practise (number bonds, times tables etc.) will ensure their learning can continue whilst they are not at school.

 When can my child return to school?

-If your child has been told they need to isolate for 14 days, as long as they have no symptoms or have tested positive during this time they can return to school after this period.
+If your child has been told they need to isolate for 10 days, as long as they have no symptoms they can return to school after this period.
 If you child has had a positive test and their 10 days isolation has finished, they can return to school as long as they do not still have a temperature.
 They can return to school with a cough or loss / change of taste or smell but they need to have a normal temperature for 48 hours before returning.

 What happens if my child becomes unwell at school with Covid symptoms?

-Why does there need to be a queueing system and staggered start and finish times?
+Why does there need to be a soft start and finish time?

 In order to keep everyone as safe as possible we are trying to reduce contact between children at particular pressure points in the day.
 These include drop off and collection times.
 In order to ensure that all children still receive a full education; we have adjusted the timetable and the start and end times to accommodate this.
 We do ask that parents / carers respect this and work with the school.
 When queuing and on school site our community respect one another and comply.
 We will make alternative provision in adverse weather conditions to reduce the need to stand out in this.